 All vaccines are peer-reviewed and analyzed for their safety and effectiveness before they are granted approval by Health Canada.
 They have to go through a strict vetting process and must be shown to be safe and effective before they can be used.
 After approval, they continue to be monitored closely for their safety and effectiveness.

-Two vaccines have been approved by Health Canada so far for use, Moderna and Pfizer.
-They were studied on 70,000 people and millions of people worldwide have already been vaccinated with more receiving the COVID-19 vaccine every day.
+Four vaccines have been approved by Health Canada so far for use, Moderna, AstraZeneca, Janssen, and Pfizer.
+Millions of people worldwide have already been vaccinated with more people receiving the COVID-19 vaccine every day!

 First Nation Health experts have advised us that this is the best tool we have to protect First Nation people from the coronavirus.

 Some people are hesitant to get vaccinated against COVID-19 for a variety of reasons, including concerns and feelings of mistrust towards the Canadian medical establishment, inaccurate information shared about vaccines online and on social media, and the fact that the COVID-19 vaccines have been produced relatively quickly.